All-Hands-AI/OpenHands/docs/modules/usage/evaluation_harness.md

 sidebar_position: 6
 ---

-# 📈 How to contribute to OpenDevin Evaluation Harness
+# 📈 How to contribute to Open Hands Evaluation Harness

-This guide provides an overview of how to integrate your own evaluation benchmark into the OpenDevin framework.
+This guide provides an overview of how to integrate your own evaluation benchmark into the Open Hands framework.

 ## Before everything begins: Setup Environment and LLM Configuration

-Please follow instruction [here](https://github.com/OpenDevin/OpenDevin/blob/main/Development.md) to setup your local development environment and LLM.
+Please follow instruction [here](https://github.com/Open Hands/Open Hands/blob/main/Development.md) to setup your local development environment and LLM.

-OpenDevin in development mode uses `config.toml` to keep track of most configurations.
+Open Hands in development mode uses `config.toml` to keep track of most configurations.

 Here's an example configuration file you can use to define and use multiple LLMs: